Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at low density

-This effect had been seen before for very small traps with short-lifetime polaritons \cite{baum-shift}, but was expected to be negligible for large traps with long-lifetime polaritons.
-Nevertheless, Pieczarka and coworkers \cite{piec} showed that for polaritons with high photon fraction (high ratio of $|\beta/\alpha|$ in Equation (\ref{polfrac})), this effect can give a blue shift of up to about 50 $\mu$eV for the experiments of Ref.~\onlinecite{naturephys}.
-It cannot explain the much larger blue shifts at higher exciton fraction, however, nor the line broadening seen in Fig.~2(b), discussed below.
+This effect had been seen before for very small traps with short-lifetime polaritons \cite{baum-shift}; the results of Ref.~\onlinecite{ferrier} also showed a strong blue shift that increase as the trap size decreased below 10~$\mu$m, indicating the effect of quantum confinement.
+This effect was expected to be negligible for large traps or 40-50 $\mu$m diamter with long-lifetime polaritons, but Pieczarka and coworkers \cite{piec} showed that for polaritons with high photon fraction (high ratio of $|\beta/\alpha|$ in Equation (\ref{polfrac})), this effect can give a blue shift of up to about 50 $\mu$eV for the experiments of Ref.~\onlinecite{naturephys}.
+It cannot explain the much larger blue shifts at higher exciton fraction, however, nor the line broadening seen in Fig.~2(b), as discussed below.